FREQUENTLY ASKED QUESTIONS

-Once you know what needs to be installed or repaired/replaced on your home in order to receive the wind mitigation discount, you will need to have a wind mitigation inspection conducted for your home.
+Once you know what needs to be installed or repaired/replaced on your home in order to receive the wind mitigation discount, you should hire a contractor to install or repair those areas of your home.
+Then you will need to have a wind mitigation inspection conducted for your home.
 Some insurance companies have their own inspectors who they send, otherwise you will need to hire an independent inspector to complete the required report.

-Afterward, you send the report to your homeowners insurance provider and they review it to determine if your qualify for the discount.
+Afterwards, you send the report to your homeowners insurance provider and they review it to determine if you qualify for the discount.

 Do I receive a larger discount on my homeowners insurance if I install impact windows and doors vs. shutters?

 Contrary to popular belief, the discount you receive on your homeowners insurance for wind mitigation is typically the same whether you have storm panels, accordion shutters, rolling shutters, or impact windows and doors.